 - certificate confirming an allotment is in accordance with the requirements of the Auckland Unitary Plan (Operative in Part) and under section 226(e)(ii) of the Resource Management Act 1991.

-How to apply for a right of way or other land title certification
+How to apply online for a right of way or other land title certification

 As well as the completed application, we may need additional information so we can make legislative assessments.
 For example, we may need a Record of Title or the proposed plans.